Acceleration of particles in Einstein-Maxwell-dilaton black holes: Geodesic equations in Kaluza-Klein spacetime

 where

-Now we have obtained the equations of motion on the equatorial plane in Kaluza-Klein black hole.
-In the next section, we will turn to the CM energy for particles collision in the background of Kaluza-Klein black hole.
+Now we have solved the geodesic equations on the equatorial plane in Kaluza-Klein spacetime.
+In the next section, we will turn to the CM energy for particles colliding in this background.